The Ultimate Austria Guide - What should you do in Austria?

-Figure out transport options when traveling from city to city - Trains in Austria (run by OBB) are very well operated.
+Figure out transport options when travelling from city to city - Trains in Austria (run by OBB) are very well operated.
 You can reach anywhere in an average of 2-3 hours.

-Passes like the Eurail and Interrail pass is suggested if traveling to other countries during the trip.
-If traveling within Austria, to only a few places, then buying point-to-point tickets one month prior is suggested.
+Passes like the Eurail and Interrail pass is suggested if travelling to other countries during the trip.
+If travelling within Austria, to only a few places, then buying point-to-point tickets one month prior is suggested.

 Flights are not the suggested mode of transport as you would miss out on the Austrian countryside.

-Plan the transport options in the city - Most cities in Austria have a very well planned transportation system with busses, trams, metros and trains covering the entire city.
+Plan your transport options within each city - Most cities in Austria have a very well planned transportation system with busses, trams, metros and trains covering the entire city.
 Plan ahead to buy city or daily passes.

 City Passes grant access to most sights in the city for a nominal fee.

 Daily Passes grant access to most public transport for a specific duration (1 day, 2 days, etc based on the validity of your ticket)

-Plan the sites and buy advance tickets - Austria’s well visited sites are mostly in Salzburg and Vienna.
+Plan the sites and buy advance tickets - Austria’s well-visited sites are mostly in Salzburg and Vienna.
 Being the capital of music and art, the crowd can get overwhelming.
-You may end up a lot of time in queues.
-Highly recommend buying advance tickets to famous landmarks, saving you the hassle to stand in line later.
+You may end up wasting a lot of time in queues.
+Highly recommend buying advance tickets to famous landmarks, saving you the hassle of waiting in frantically long lines later.

 📌 Use the below interactive map for directions: